Differences Between a Secured and Unsecured Line of CreditPublished on April 8, 2022 by Daniel Azzoli

 Navigating through the different financial products that may be available to you can be a confusing process for the average person, and the world of personal lines of credit is no exception.
 One of the key factors of understanding them is learning about the differences between a secured and an unsecured line of credit.
 Having an understanding of the differences and similarities between the two can have a big impact on your overall financial literacy and may even have a positive effect on your financial well-being in the long run.

 In this article we’re going to define both terms and talk about the potential benefits and things to look out for with both of them.

 What is a Line of Credit?

-Before we dive into the differences and similarities between an unsecured and secured line of credit, let’s start by defining what a line of credit is in the first place.
+Before we dive into the differences and similarities between an unsecured and a secured line of credit, let’s start by defining what a line of credit is in the first place.

 A line of credit (LOC) is a loan that comes in the form of revolving credit.
-What this means is that with a LOC, you’ll be given a specific maximum loan amount (similar to how a credit card works) and you’ll be able to draw money from your available credit.
+What this means is that with a LOC, you’ll be given a specific maximum credit limit (similar to how a credit card works) and you’ll be able to draw money from your available credit.
 As you pay down your balance, you can continue to borrow money when you need it and as long as you have credit available.
 The important details of your loan, like your maximum loan amount, your interest rates, and more will generally vary between financial institutions.